In Fairfield, estate planning refers to the procedure of deciding what should be done with one's assets after their death.

 Do I Need a Fairfield Estates Lawyer?

 A poorly drafted or executed Fairfield estate plan can have major negative consequences.
 For instance, it might be confusing to the people who are most directly affected by it.
-This confusion can commonly lead to costly litigation.
-For that reason, the advice of an accomplished estate planning attorney can be invaluable.
+This confusion can frequently lead to costly litigation.
+For that reason, the guidance of an efficient estate planning attorney can be invaluable.